-In this article, we will be going into details how to register your business name in Nigeria.
-On the blog, we have talked about many business ideas in Nigeria.
+In this article, we will be going into detail on how to register your business name in Nigeria.
+On the blog, we talked about many business ideas in Nigeria.
 Some are agric-based while some fall under service rendering and buying and selling.

 In these articles, we have talked about how important it is to register your business when starting a business in Nigeria.
 So in today’s article, we will get into it explaining the step-by-step process involved.
 If you are interested you should read it to the end as this will go a long way for you.

 There are so many advantages of registering your business name in Nigeria in case you do not know.
 These are the reasons below.
 The first reason is it protects your business name.
 There are so many business names generated daily.
 Many of these business names are generic in nature.

 And if your business name is generic it is likely that someone might register the name before you.
 You need to register your business name first before someone else registers it as theirs.
 Another reason why you should register your business is that it makes your business recognized by the government.

 When your business name is registered, your business will be entitled to all benefits from the government.
 It will be easy to access loans and grants especially.
 Also, registering your business makes your business legitimate.
 For this reason, it will be easy for you to get an investor when you truly need one.

 Cost of Registering a Business Name in Nigeria

 The process of registering your business name is no longer as difficult as it was in the past.
 As you can easily do almost everything online.
 Here is how much it will cost you depending on the kind of business you want to register.

 – To register a company without a share capital, it will cost you #20,000.